jothyharikrishnan/BLE-Client-Server-Testing-App/README.md

 - **Monitor logs**: Use logcat in Android Studio to monitor the logs for any issues or errors during the connection and communication process.
 - **Permissions**: Verify that all necessary permissions are granted, as BLE operations often require specific permissions like `BLUETOOTH_CONNECT`, `BLUETOOTH_SCAN`, and location access.

+### Feature Work: Refactoring and Enhancements

+For future improvements, the project can be refactored and enhanced using the following techniques:

+1. **Refactor to MVI (Model-View-Intent) Architecture**
+2. **Implement Clean Architecture**
+3. **Integrate Hilt for Dependency Injection**